microsoft/vcpkg-docs/vcpkg/get_started/overview.md

 ### Ports and triplets

-A [port](../concepts/ports.md) in vcpkg is a versioned build recipe that produces a set of files (usually a C/C++ library, but not always).
+A [port](../concepts/ports.md) in vcpkg is a versioned build recipe that produces a package consisting of a set of files.
+The most common package that can get produced when a port is installed is a C/C++ library consisting of headers, source code, and binaries.

-A [triplet](../users/tripletsmd) captures the target build environment (cpu, os, compiler, runtime, etc.) in a single, convenient name. vcpkg provides over 70 triplets by default, but you can also define your own.
+A [triplet](../users/triplets.md) captures the target build environment (cpu, os, compiler, runtime, etc.) in a single, convenient name. vcpkg provides over 70 triplets by default, but you can also define your own.

 To install a package on your system, vcpkg runs the script specified in the port's *portfile.cmake* file.
 This can include downloading source code and running a build.
 To run the build, it will use the triplet information to make sure that the final package matches the desired configuration.

 ### Binary caching

-While vcpkg builds packages from source whenever it's necessary, you can back up your built packages in a [binary cache](../consume/binary-caching-overview.md).
-This allows other developer machines or continuous integration runs to reference these prebuilt packages without running a new build every time. vcpkg intelligently determines if a rebuild is necessary by checking available package ABI hashes in the cache.
+While vcpkg builds libraries from source whenever it's necessary, you can back up your built packages in a [binary cache](../consume/binary-caching-overview.md).
+This allows other developer machines or continuous integration runs to reference these prebuilt packages without running a new build every time. vcpkg intelligently determines if a rebuild is necessary by checking if the cache already contains a valid existing package when it attempts to install a package.

 ### Manifests